Securing the future of the Wealden Pullman

-But the first part of the journey is to replace our kitchen car, the very heart of the train where all the wonderful meals we serve are freshly prepared onboard.
+The first part of the journey is to replace our kitchen car, the very heart of the train where all the wonderful meals we serve are freshly prepared onboard.
 Our existing kitchen carriage ‘Diana’ has served us well, but after nearly 40 years’ continuous service, she will soon require a major update.
 With this in mind, we purchased another kitchen carriage which we’re now overhauling to the latest standards.
-But we’re not casting ‘Diana’ aside – she will take a new place in our regular passenger trains, offering a greatly improved range of everyday meals.

-In addition to a kitchen to modern specifications, the project incorporates improved access arrangements for passengers confined to a wheelchair.
+Here’s where you can help!
+If you can make a donation towards the completion of this part of the project, you will be securing our Pullman service for years to come and importantly will be enabling improved access arrangements for passengers using a wheelchair.
 Back in the 1920’s, Pullman Car doors were not designed with ease of access in mind, but by incorporating a wider doorway in the new carriage, access into Pullman Car Theodora will be greatly improved.

 Can you help us turn this ↑ into this ↓ ?

 We need YOUR help to achieve that – every donation, however small, is valued, but if you donate: